Dilkusha SC: A period of success

-In 1969, the club contracted a strong team for its first season in the top-flight, which included Pakistani internationals such as Yusuf Jr., Abdul Ghafoor and Muhammad Umer.
+In 1969, the club contracted a strong team for its first season in the top-flight, being nicknamed the "Babes of Dacca Football", the side included Pakistani internationals such as Moosa Ghazi, Yousuf Jr., Abdul Ghafoor, Qadir Bakhsh, Abid Hussain Ghazi, and Muhammad Umer.
 Aside from the Makrani talent, Bengali players like Abdul Hakim and Shahjahan Ahmed played integral roles as the club finished league runners-up behind Mohammedan SC.

 In 1974, the club again finished runners-up in the Dhaka League, this time behind Abahani Krira Chakra.
 However, there was controversy surrounding the champions, as in the last match of the league Dilkusha faced Abahani's arch-rivals Mohammedan, who planned to lose willingly to deny Abahani the championship.
 Mohammedan needed to lose by a four-goal margin to hand Dilkusha the trophy, and they were succeeding in their goal.
 But one of their foreign recruits, not knowing Mohammedan's intentions, scored a long-ranger.
 Nonetheless, Dilkusha still went on to win the match 5–1.
 The result meant that Dilkusha were still champions, but FIFA rules were not followed as instead of using goal difference to differentiate positions, the league used average goal scored, thus denying Dilkusha their first league trophy.

 Throughout the seventies, the club produced many talented players such as, Golam Shahid Neelu who was the 1974 Dhaka League top scorer with 16 goals, while Bangladesh's leading goalscorer Ashrafuddin Ahmed Chunnu also represented the club in 1973, before moving to Rahmatganj MFS.
 Nonetheless, the club suffered relegation to the Second Division in 1984, failing to return to the First Division since.